What is Hand Hygiene?

-The importance of hand hygiene to reduce the spread of infection has been heightened recently and therefore effective hand hygiene should be encouraged at all times, in every business.
-There can be consequences from bad hand hygiene that can affect businesses across the board.
+The importance of hand hygiene to reduce the spread of infection has been heightened recently due the covid-19 pandemic, and therefore effective hand hygiene should be encouraged at all times, in every business.
+There can be consequences from bad hand hygiene that can affect businesses across the board, the wider community and public health.
 Therefore, it’s vital you take necessary precautions to avoid infection within your organization.

 Why Hand Hygiene is so Important

 With hands being the main pathway for the transmission of harmful germs, practising good hand hygiene is vital.
 Hand hygiene best practices should be reinforced and encouraged to avoid any risk of ill health both at home and in the workplace, from visitors to customers to employees.

 The importance of hand hygiene can often be overlooked, even with the negative consequences brought to light.
 If people become sick in the workplace then this can lead to more employee sick days and reduced productivity and may result in lower sales, profits and a less engaged workforce.